andersjanmyr/docker-lab/README.md

   --name redis-counter \
   andersjanmyr/counter

+# Browse to the container, click the counter or the digit
+$ open redis-counter.docker # or docker:8082

 # $ Start a counter web app linked to postgres with a VIRTUAL_HOST environment
 # variable set to postgres-counter.docker and port published on 8083
 $ docker run -d --link postgres \